 * Be able to overcome difficulties and setbacks

-We try to emphasise to everyone that Thrive is just like any other learning intervention.
+We try to emphasise to everyone that our support is just like any other learning intervention.
 If children struggle with reading, writing or maths, we give them extra support, and it's the same with social and emotional learning, if they are struggling, they get extra support.

-Everyone gets class Thrive activities (although they might not realise it); most activities are taught within the Thrive Approach.
-But if your child needs regular out of class Thrive time, one-to-one or in a small group, you will be consulted and asked for your input into their assessment and Action Plan.
+Everyone gets class pastoral activities (although they might not realise it); but if your child needs regular out of class pastoral support, one-to-one or in a small group, you will be consulted and asked for your input into their assessment and Action Plan.

-At Bosvigo we don't consider Thrive to be an intervention carried out in the Thrive Room for just a few children, we consider it to be a whole-school approach.
+At Bosvigo we consider our Pastoral Support to be a whole-school approach.
 We all believe that all behaviour is communication and that communication needs to be understood and supported - not "dealt" with.
-Thrive feeds into everything we do; celebration assemblies, getting to know everyone and their families, sharing all achievements - not just academic ones, celebrating our diversity.
+Our approach feeds into everything we do; celebration assemblies, getting to know everyone and their families, sharing all achievements - not just academic ones, celebrating our diversity.